 LA Plaza de Cultura y Artes, which is a museum about the history and contribution of Mexicans and Mexican culture in Los Angeles, occupies two historic buildings on Main Street near La Placita Old Plaza Church.
 The two-story Plaza House was built in 1883 as part of the Garnier Block by Frenchman Philippe Garnier.
 The lower level has been occupied by a variety of shops, saloons, and restaurants.

 The five-story Vickrey-Brunswig Building next door was constructed in 1888 to house the Eastside Bank.
 It was purchased by the F. W. Braun Drug company in 1897 for its wholesale pharmaceutical operations and taken over in 1907 by one of the partners, Lucien Napoleon Brunswig, who, among other significant renovations, added his name to the top of the building.
 In 1930, the building was purchased by the County of Los Angeles and used for various offices including a courthouse and crime lab.

 Both buildings suffered damage from earthquakes and fires and sat vacant for decades before being completely retrofitted and renovated for their current use as a museum.

-Crossing back to the Plaza side of the street, you'll see the Pico House, a grand hotel opened in 1870 by Pio Pico, the last governor of Mexican California.
-On the Main Street side of Pico House, it abuts the Merced Theater (1870), one of LA's oldest theaters; and the Masonic Hall (1858), which after various other uses over the years is once again an active Masonic Hall, home to LA City Masonic Lodge 841.
+On the Plaza side of the street, you'll see the Pico House, which is a grand hotel that opened in 1870 by Pio Pico, the last governor of Mexican California.
+On the Main Street side of Pico House, it abuts the Merced Theatre (1870), one of L.A.'s oldest theaters; and the Masonic Hall (1858), which after various other uses over the years is once again an active Masonic Hall and home to L.A.
+City Masonic Lodge 841.
 It is currently used as a special event space.

 Las Angelitas del Pueblo